AlterMellion/InterstellarWar/README.md

 # ToDo
 ## Features
-- add bonus when detroying a ship:
-    - a different weapon
-    - an additional life
+- bonus/
-    - increase overheat
+    - add collision
-    - invicibility
+    - add effects
 - add a boss fight
     - improve accuracy when shooting at the boss: no colision with the tip of the wings
     - improve boss movement: diagonals, unexpected change